-Meghan is a sophomore at Pitt and joined the lab fall of 2017.
-Together with Kavya and Madelyn, Meghan is studying the role that extracellular ions may play in fertilization and early embryonic development in Xenopus laevis.
+Meghan is a junior at Pitt and joined the lab fall of 2017.
+Together with Kavya and Madelyn, Meghan is studying the role that transition metals may play in fertilization and early embryonic development in Xenopus laevis.

-Kavya is a sophomore at Pitt and joined the lab spring of 2018.
+Kavya is a junior at Pitt and joined the lab spring of 2018.
 Together with Meghan and Madelyn, Kavya is examining the role of extracellular ions in Xenopus laevis fertilization and early embryonic development.
 Kavya is currently funded by an HHMI summer research fellowship.